What does pooling mean?

 When you get your saliva results

-When you get your lab results back, compare them to the information on the lab values page.
-The latter is based on where patients fall who don’t have a problem.
+When you get your lab results back, compare them to the information on the lab values page or the Odds and Ends chapter in the STTM 1 book.
 This may be information you’ll have to teach an open-minded medical professional.
 You will also need aldosterone tested via blood.

 Are pooling and a high Reverse T3 the same thing?

 No, they are two different issues.
-Read about rising RT3 here.
+Read about rising RT3 here, and there’s more in the STTM 1 book.

 If I have no symptoms of pooling, yet it’s very clear with labs, do I not have a problem?